iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Proposed Method

 \subsection{Visual Analysis of Local Representation}

-To evaluate the performance of capturing both local and global information, Fig.~\ref{analysis} visualizes the attention maps that offer insights on where the model focuses on.
-The attention maps are generated using attention rollout~\cite{rollout} with AdaptFormer~\cite{adaptformer} and iConFormer, employing Swin Transformer~\cite{swin} as the backbone.
-Attention rollout computes token attentions by recursively multiplying attention matrices across layers, revealing how attention is distributed across different regions of the image.
-AdaptFormer adopts a standard pipeline of conducting down-projection, non-linear activation, and up-projection using static weight parameters that are not dynamically adjusted conditioned on input features.
-While the attention maps of AdaptFormer exhibit ambiguous and scattered attention distributions, with limitations in capturing fine-grained local features such as object edges, the attention maps of iConFormer are significantly more focused and well-aligned with objects.
+To evaluate the effectiveness of capturing both local and global information, Figure~\ref{analysis} visualizes the attention maps that provide insight where the model focuses.
+The attention maps are generated using attention rollout~\cite{rollout} with AdaptFormer~\cite{adaptformer} and iConFormer, employing the Swin Transformer~\cite{swin} as the backbone.
+Attention rollout computes token attentions by recursively multiplying attention matrices across layers, revealing how attention is distributed across different regions of an input image.
+AdaptFormer adopts a standard pipeline consisting of down-projection, non-linear activation, and up-projection based on static weight parameters that are not dynamically adjusted conditioned on input features.
+While the attention maps of AdaptFormer exhibit ambiguous and scattered attention distributions with limitations in precisely capturing local features such as object edges, the attention maps of iConFormer are significantly more focused and better aligned with objects.

-iConFormer utilizes Input-Conditioned Network (iCoN) to dynamically generate convolutional filters tailored to the input features.
-These convolutional kernels enable iConFormer to capture detailed spatial features while preserving overall contextual awareness.
-By focusing on these salient details, iConFormer demonstrates significant improvements in processing complex input data, leading to enhanced accuracy and robustness in dense prediction tasks.
+The iCoN used in the iConFormer dynamically generates convolutional kernels tailored to the input features, enabling the iConFormer to capture detailed spatial features while preserving overall contextual awareness.
+By focusing on these salient details, the proposed method demonstrates significant improvements in processing complex input data, leading to enhanced accuracy and robustness in dense prediction tasks.